zaknichols1993/Node.JS-eCommerce/README.md

 https://shop-pclrpwtvan.now.sh/

-NOTE: The focus is on the server side code regarding it's dynamic content.
+NOTE: It may take a minute to load.
+I'm using NOW by zeit's free service to host this node application.
+Also, the focus is on the server side code regarding it's dynamic content.
 I put little effort into the UI/UX.

 ## Getting Started